 Depart this morning on a private chartered flight directly to MalaMala Game Reserve, one of the oldest, largest and most highly regarded private wildlife sanctuaries in South Africa.
 Covering 33,000 acres and sharing a 12-mile unfenced border with world-renowned Kruger National Park, MalaMala lies in the heart of the legendary Sabi Sand region, the country's premier safari destination.
 Historic MalaMala was one of the first reserves to transition from hunting to wildlife-viewing safaris.
 Today it is renowned for some of the best Big Five viewing in Africa.
 These famous five—lion, leopard, rhinoceros, elephant and Cape buffalo—were once favorite hunting targets, and while many were hunted nearly to extinction, reserves like this one have made inspiring strides in bringing them back.
 Enjoy the exclusivity of MalaMala Main Camp, situated along the Sand River where wildlife regularly wanders in to drink.
 MalaMala is famous for its leopard viewing, and evening drives are a highlight here, with an array of nocturnal species on view, including predators on the hunt.
 As the largest private game reserve in South Africa, safari tourism from MalaMala directly supports many individuals in neighboring communities.

-After breakfast and a morning activity, fly back to Johannesburg early this afternoon to connect with onward flights or extensions.
+After breakfast, our safari concludes with a transfer to nearby Skukuza Airport where we board our flight back to Johannesburg to connect with onward flights or extensions.